valdeezzee/AmesRoom/README.md

 As described above, our main effort in this course so far and specifically with the Ames Room DRI is the process of human perception in conjunction with Virtual Reality technology.
 We focus our questions and experiment on how the Ames Room is perceived and which cues can be perceived and which cues and/or how many are necessary to "see through" the illusion.

-We propose 3 experiments to demonstrate the limits of perception within VR.
+We propose 3 experiments (A-C) to demonstrate the limits of perception within VR.

-Experiment:
+Experiment (A):

-A.) Depth perception in an Ames Room in VR.
+Depth perception in an Ames Room in VR.
 Distance estimation with the help of a moving object and controllable hand-eye activity.
 The question will be wether a simple VR environment delivers sufficient cues for a reliable depth perception, combined with the specifications of a DRI, in this case the Ames Room.

-> This experiment will give the participant the possibility to play freeshot-basketball in VR, but the playfield will be an Ames Room DRI.
+This experiment will give the participant the possibility to play freeshot-basketball in VR, but the playfield will be an Ames Room DRI.

 Set up: